 When people leave rehab, they do so with follow-up instructions.
 They might include transitioning into a lower level of care, such as moving from a PHP into an IOP.
 Some people may also be recommended for Narcotics Anonymous.
 It is important to continue to get help because the people who do are the ones who are likely to remain in recovery.

-At SpringBoard Recovery, we have done a lot of research on DMT and we have extensive training in how to treat this addiction.
-We know how difficult it can be for people to reach out for help, and we want to assure them that getting treatment can make a huge difference in their lives.
+At Springboard Recovery, we have done a lot of research on DMT.
+We have extensive training in how to treat this addiction.
+We know how difficult it can be for people to reach out for help.
+At Springboard Recovery, getting treatment can make a huge difference in their lives.

-At Springboard Recovery in Arizona, we offer outpatient rehabilitation services at our facility in Arizona.
-We specialize in intensive outpatient treatment, and our IOP is among the best in the state.
-Many of our clients enjoy it because of its flexibility.
-They can go to work or school during the day and then get the treatment they need during the evening hours.
+At Springboard Recovery in Arizona, we offer outpatient rehabilitation services, and we specialize in intensive outpatient treatment, or IOP.
+Our program is among the best in the state.
+Clients enjoy it because of the flexibility it offers, and they can still go to work or school during the day, while getting the help they need during the evening hours.
 Clients who attend IOP generally come to appointments 3-5 times per week.

-In addition to offering our IOP, we also provide sober living services for people who need them.
+We also provide sober living services for people who need them.
 Sometimes people may live in an environment where they are not safe.
-They may be victims of an abusive relationship, or they may live with other people who also use drugs and/or alcohol.
+They may be victims of an abusive relationship or live with other people who also use drugs and/or alcohol.
 When this is the case, moving is usually their best course of action.

-Our sober living home offers healthy, recover-minded residential support for people in addiction recovery.
-There are people living there who are from our local communities as well as from out of state.
-It is not uncommon for people to travel to Arizona for rehab, and sober living ensures they have a place to stay where they will get the support they need.
+At our sober living home, we offer residential support for people in addiction recovery.
+People are living there who are from our local communities as well as from out of state.
+It is not uncommon for people to travel to Arizona for rehab.
+Sober living ensures they have a place to stay where they will get the support they need.

 Learn More About DMT and Treatment for Recovery

 Struggling with an addiction can be very lonely.
-Many people have preconceived notions that drug rehab will not help them out of their predicaments.
+Many people have preconceived notions that drug rehab will not help them.
 They believe it will not be worth their time.
-But research indicates that people have a better chance of being successful when they have the right support is given to an addict.
+Research shows there is a higher chance of success when the right support is given to an addict.

-Have you been in need of drug treatment for DMT addiction for quite some time?
-Maybe today is the day you make the decision to get help.
-We are here to assist you on your recovery journey.
+Is DMT addiction something you’ve been struggling with for quite some time?
+If so, maybe today is the day you make the decision to get help.
+Let us help you get back on track.
 Please contact us today.